Hydrogen and renewable energy sources complement each other.

 Hydrogen: Better than batteries for the heaviest jobs

 Improved batteries give electric cars an ever-increasing range, but batteries are not enough for large vehicles driving long distances with heavy loads.
 With hydrogen in the tank, fuel cells can produce electricity along the way.
 This eliminates the need for charging, and there is more space for cargo.

-Ulf Eriksen heads the Hydrogen unit in Statkraft's European Wind and Solar business area.
+Ulf Eriksen heads the Hydrogen unit in Statkraft's business area Europe.

 When not just private vehicles but also buses, trucks, ships and planes are to run on some form of renewable energy rather than fossil fuels, we will need to find other alternatives because today's battery technology is simply not efficient enough.